 Lisa DiClerico is a mixed media artist living and working in Queens, New York.
-She received her BFA in Restoration from The Fashion Institute of Technology in Manhattan and continued post-baccalaureate studies in art history and restoration in Florence, Italy.
-Concepts of furniture and objects conservation permeate her artwork.
-Paintings borrow from a complex mental library of surfaces and color, exploring histories of craft, labor, time, incident, damage, decay, and resurrection.
+She received a BFA in Restoration from The Fashion Institute of Technology in NYC and continued post-baccalaureate studies in art history and restoration in Florence, Italy.
+Her background includes fine art painting, sculpture, ceramic art, and studio furniture making.

-Her current work explores weathered billboards, walls, and lacerated subway posters of Brooklyn and Queens, New York, as living documents of changing environment, neighborhood, society, and self.
-History reveals itself through layers of ad media remnants, adhesive, and blank space as affected by age, weather, and human interference.
-Bold mark making and text, both legible and hidden, are intended to trigger poignant memories and critical thinking while suggesting a range of communications such as graffiti commentary, protest, and personal reflection.
+My current work examines weathered billboards and lacerated NYC subway posters as living documents of ever-changing environment, neighborhood, society and self.
+I acknowledge the beautiful, accidental compositions existing in the framework of these structures and the extraordinary dècollage created by environmental factors and human interference.
+History reveals itself through layers of ad media remnants, adhesive, and blank space as affected by age, weather, and people.
+Graffiti commentary, both legible and hidden, lends messages- at times cryptic, political, poetic, or personal- intended to trigger poignant memories and critical thinking.